brillout/wildcard-api/docs/readme.template.md

 This allows Wildcard to have a simple design and to be super easy to use.

-RPC is increasingly used to create backend APIs as most are internal: most of the time, a backend API is consumed only by frontends developed within the same organization.
+RPC is increasingly used to create backend APIs as they are most of the time internal:
+A backend API is usually only used by frontends developed within the same organization.

 In general,
-REST and GraphQL are the right tools if you want to create an API consumed by code written by third parties and RPC is the right tool if you want to create an API consumed by code written by yourself / your organization.
+REST and GraphQL are the right tools to create an API that is meant to be used by third parties, otherwise RPC is the right tool.

 ## Getting Started